KietDo0602/vim-vault/README.md

 ## ✨ Features (Vault-Tec Certified)

-- 📂 Navigate files like a Pip-Boy scans terminals
+- 📂 Navigate files quickly
 - 🗂️ Bookmark and switch between projects faster than a Nuka-Cola delivery
-- 🔍 Fuzzy search with precision worthy of a Brotherhood of Steel recon team
 - 🧠 Smart caching to keep your vault memory sharp
-- 🛠️ Minimal setup — just plug in and survive
+- 🛠️ Minimal setup — just plug in to survive the nuclear winter ❄️

 ---